iljarotar/synth/README.md

     # name of the module whose output will be filtered
     in: name-of-input-module

+    # fade controls the transition length in seconds
+    # affected parameters are `freq` and `width`
+    fade: 2

 # gates can be used as gates for envelopes or sequencers or as triggers for samplers.
 gates:
   # the unique module name to be used as a reference in other modules